mrizaln/madbfs/README.md

-# adbfsm
+# madbfs

-The name of the project can be separated as `adb`, `fs`, and `m` which means `adb filesystem modern`.

-This project aims to create a well-built filesystem abstraction over `adb` using `libfuse` that is fast, safe, and reliable while also have have well structured code according to modern C++ (20 and above) practices.
+This project, `madbfs` (modern adb filesystem, formerly `adbfsm`), aims to create a well-built filesystem abstraction over `adb` using `libfuse` that is fast, safe, and reliable while also have have well structured code according to modern C++ (20 and above) practices.

 ## Motivation